frytoli/bachanalysis/README.md

 docker run --volume $(pwd):/home/ bach collect.py
 ```

-Collect all data sets from local sources (note that all local raw files must exist in the local/ directory and be named rawN.json, where N is the integer data set such as raw1.json for data set 1):
+Collect all data sets from local sources (note that all local raw files must exist in the local/ directory and be named rawN.json where N is the integer data set, such as raw1.json for data set 1):
 ```
 docker run --volume $(pwd):/home/ bach collect.py --source local
 ```